 First year – second semester courses:

-Clinical Processes 2: This semester’s material looks at the therapist’s experience with her / his patient (including “countertransference”) as a valuable source of information.
+The Clinical Process 2: This semester’s material looks at the therapist’s experience with her / his patient (including “countertransference”) as a valuable source of information.
 More complex clinical concepts current in professional thinking and theorizing are introduced and discussed.
 Specific aspects of therapy situations are also discussed from the perspective of the therapist’s experience.

 Introduction to Self-Psychology Theory: This course provides an introduction to one of the constituent components of “two-person psychology,” through reading Kohut and other innovators of clinical practice and theory.
 The syllabus also covers contemporary Self-Psychological and Intersubjective perspectives.